TalLinzen/lexvars/README.md

+# Lexvars
-Package for generating variables for word recognition research.
+A package for generating variables for word recognition research, primarily from the CELEX corpus but from other resources as well.

+## Using CELEX
 Examples:
 ```python
 >>> from lexvars.celex import Celex